ITHelpDec/CPP-High-Performance/Chapter 08 - Compile-Time Programming/README.md

 ![](metaprogramming.jpg)
 #
 ### Templates
-See [Chapter 16](https://github.com/ITHelpDec/CPP-Primer/tree/main/Chapter%2016%20-%20Templates%20and%20Generic%20Programming) from my C++ Primer repo for more in-depth example of templates and template specialisations.
+See [Chapter 16](https://github.com/ITHelpDec/CPP-Primer/tree/main/Chapter%2016%20-%20Templates%20and%20Generic%20Programming) from my C++ Primer repo for more in-depth examples of templates and template specialisations.
 #
 ### Receiving the type of a variable with `decltype`
 As of C++20, we can use `std::cvref_remove` from `<type_traits>` to help with abbreviated function templates - previously we would have used `std::decay` (see next example).